Indexes social gerontology journals. Focuses on aging in psychological, health-related, and social and economic contexts.

 Are all the articles in a scholarly journal primary research articles?

 No. Journals also publish other items.
 Some article types are listed below.
 While these articles can be very important and reputable, they cannot be considered primary research.
-If you have access to our databases (on-campus or via the GALILEO password), Click for examples.
+If you have access to our databases (on-campus or off campus with your MyID and password), click for examples.